Boxer Health

 Health Testing is a very important part of Breeding Boxers.

-Registered Breeders are aware of the available tests that can be undertaken to ensure all Breeding Stock are of good Health.
+Ethical Registered Breeders are Aware of the Available Tests that can be undertaken to ensure All Breeding Stock are of Good Health before Any Breeding takes place.
+Heart Testing to be Certified is usually around 18mths - 2yrs.

-All our Dogs have been thoroughly Health Tested and have passed with Excellent Results at the time of Breeding.
+All Our Dogs have been Health Tested and have Passed with Excellent Results at the time of Breeding.

 We have now upgraded our 24hr Holter Machine from ALBA Medical (USA) to a